 - Sharp GP2Y10 (dust) sensor

 The sensors are connected to digital I/O pins on Arduino.
-The microcontroller collects data from sensors and sends it to server.
+The microcontroller collects data from sensors and sends it to the server.
 The Wi-Fi module provides wireless connectivity with the server.
 It is controlled with AT commands sent by the microcontroller via two digital I/O outputs using a software UART interface based on the SoftwareSerial library.
 This library is part of the microcontroller.